* China says firms fined for restricting competition, disrupting market

 * Infant milk market in China to be worth $25 billion by 2017

-SHANGHAI/BEIJING, Aug 7 (Reuters) - China fined six companies, including Mead Johnson Nutrition Co, Danone and New Zealand dairy giant Fonterra, a total of $110 million following an investigation into price fixing and anti-competitive practices by foreign baby formula makers.
+SHANGHAI/HONG KONG, Aug 7 (Reuters) - China fined six companies including Mead Johnson Nutrition Co, Danone and New Zealand dairy giant Fonterra a total of $110 million following an investigation into price fixing and anti-competitive practices by foreign baby formula makers.

 The other three penalised were Abbott Laboratories, Dutch dairy cooperative FrieslandCampina and Hong Kong-listed Biostime International Holdings, the National Development and Reform Commission (NDRC) said on Wednesday.

-The fines, which follow a four-month antitrust probe by the NDRC, coincide with separate pricing investigations into 60 foreign and local pharmaceutical firms as well as companies involved in gold trading.
+The fines, announced just over a month after the NDRC said it was conducting the antitrust review, coincide with separate pricing investigations into foreign and local pharmaceutical firms as well as companies involved in gold trading.
 Those probes have yet to conclude.

 The official Xinhua news agency said the fines were a record for China, although it did not elaborate.

 Foreign infant formula is coveted in China, where public trust was damaged by a 2008 scandal in which six infants died and thousands of others were sickened after drinking milk tainted with the toxic industrial compound melamine.

 Foreign brands account for about half of total sales and can sell for more than double the price of local formula.
 The infant milk market in the world’s second biggest economy is set to grow to $25 billion by 2017.

 The NDRC said in a statement the fines were for restricting competition, setting curbs on minimum prices for distributors and for using a variety of methods to disrupt market order.